Credible Uncertainty Quantification under Noise and System Model Mismatch: Unified Credibility Diagnosis Scheme

 \section{Unified Credibility Diagnosis Scheme}

 We propose a heuristic procedure to distinguish NMM (optimism or pessimism) and SMM.
-A heuristic framework is chosen because a purely analytical solution is not straightforward and the combined effects of SMM and NMM are difficult to formally disentangle.
+A heuristic framework is chosen because a purely analytical solution is not straightforward, and the combined effects of SMM and NMM are difficult to formally disentangle.
 Our step-by-step procedure is therefore designed to navigate this complexity.
-Figure \ref{fig:flowchart} gives the flowchart of the proposed algorithm.
-The pseudocode of the proposed algorithm is listed in Section II of the complementary material.
+Fig. \ref{fig:flowchart} gives the flowchart of the proposed algorithm.